 If you want students to be able to go on the waiting list for this course check the allows waiting lists box.
 The Enabled option will be selected by default.
 This allows you to create classes for this course.
 If you want to show this course on the web, change it to Enabled and visible online.
 If you decide to retire this course from your list of offerings you can change this to Course Disabled.
 Courses that are disabled can not have new classes created for them and are hidden by default by the core filters in the list view.

 There are two choices of enrolment type that relate to enrolments processed over the website.
 Open enrolment means students can enrol and pay directly on the web.
 This is the default setting.
 Enrolment by application means there is an approval required by your office staff before a student is offered a place and can enrol and pay on the web.
 Set the enrolment type appropriate to your course.
 All classes from this course share an enrolment type.

 Below is the print brochure description box.
 There are two options for entering descriptions: print brochure description on the general tab, and web description on the marketing tab.
 Usually, print materials are limited to descriptions of two or three lines, whereas on the web, your space is unlimited.
 If you do not intend to use onCourse to create a print based brochure, you do not need to enter any information in the print brochure description field.
 Text entered here can later be exported in an XML format ready for import into a print design product like Adobe InDesign.

 Move to the marketing tab.
 Text entered in the web description field can be written in rich text format.
-A guide to using rich text can be found here found here You can preview the text by hovering over the blue A at the bottom of the text field.
+A guide to using rich text can be found here.
+You can preview the text with its basic styling by hovering over the blue A at the bottom of the text field.
 You can also attach images, files or documents to the web page.
 To advertise this course online, select Enabled and visible online in the general tab.

 The Notes tab can be used to add internal notes about the course that will not be published to the web.